Togohogo1/Student-Engineer-Portfolio-and-Handbook/handbook.md

 ### Classical Brainstorming [ꜛ](#table-of-contents)
 ---
 \
 Classical brainstorming, or just brainstorming, is a popular diverging tool that most people are familiar with.
-There is usually no structure or restrictions to what can be during brainstorming.
+There is usually no structure or restrictions to what can be during brainstorming. [[12, slide 11]]()

 #### Features
-There are a few things to keep in mind however:
+There are a few things to keep in mind however: [[12, slide 11]]()
 1. There should be no criticism for designs, even objectively bad ones.
 2. Quantity over quality.
 The goal is to generate so many ideas that at least one is a good one.
 3. Pay attention to the ideas of others and try to build off of them.